 The Corporation records a decommissioning and restoration provision for all generating facilities and mine sites for which it is legally or constructively required to remove the facilities at the end of their useful lives and restore the plant or mine sites.
 For some hydro facilities, the Corporation is required to remove the generating equipment, but is not required to remove the structures.
 Initial decommissioning provisions are recognized at their present value when incurred.
 Each reporting date, the Corporation determines the present value of the provision using the current discount rates that reflect the time value of money and associated risks.
-The Corporation recognizes the initial decommissioning and restoration provisions, as well as changes resulting from revisions to cost estimates and period-end revisions to the market-based, risk-adjusted discount rate, as a cost of the related PP&E (see Note 2(G)).
+The Corporation recognizes the initial decommissioning and restoration provisions, as well as changes resulting from revisions to cost estimates and period-end revisions to the market-based, risk-adjusted discount rate, as a cost of the related PP&E (see Note 2(G)) to the extent the related PP&E asset is still in use.
+Where the related PP&E asset has reached the end of its useful life, changes in the decommissioning and restoration provision are recognized in net earnings.
 The accretion of the net present value discount is charged to net earnings each period and is included in net interest expense.
 Where the Corporation expects to receive reimbursement from a third party for a portion of future decommissioning costs, the reimbursement is recognized as a separate asset when it is virtually certain that the reimbursement will be received.
 Decommissioning and restoration obligations for coal mines are incurred over time as new areas are mined, and a portion of the provision is settled over time as areas are reclaimed prior to final pit reclamation.
-Reclamation costs for mining assets are recognized on a unit-of-production basis.
+Reclamation costs for mining assets are recognized on a unitof-production basis.